neuro-inc/neuro-cli/docs/jobs_reference.rst

                      presets: Mapping[str, Preset]\
                  ) -> Mapping[str, int]

-      Get counts of available job for current cluster for ech available preset.
+      Get counts of available job for current cluster for each available preset.

       The returned numbers reflect the remaining *cluster capacity*.
 In other words, it displays how many concurrent jobs for each preset can be started at the moment of